wbhart/mpir/build.vc9/readme.txt

-After they have been built the tests cn be run using the Python script run-tests.py in the build.vc9\mpir-tests directory (build.vc9x\mpir-tests for VC++ express).
-To see the test output the python script should be run in a command window from within these sub-directories:
+After they have been built the tests cn be run using the Python script run-tests.py in the build.vc9\mpir-tests directory.
+To see the test output the python script should be run in a command window from within these
+sub-directories:

 	cmd>mpir-tests.py